minhajuddin/blog.minhajuddin.com/source/_posts/many-to-many-relationships-in-ecto-and-phoenix-for-products-and-tags.md

 ```

 Hmmm, we have seen this before when we rendered a new Product without tags,
-However in this case our product does have tags but they haven't been
+However, in this case, our product does have tags but they haven't been
 loaded/preloaded.
-We can remedy that easily by tweaking our action code to the
+We can remedy that easily by tweaking our `edit` action to the
 following:

 ```elixir